Badakhshan: Early history

 Badakhshan was an important trading center during antiquity.
 The only then-known deposits of lapis lazuli were mined there as early as the second half of the 4th millennium BC.
 Badakhshan was an important region, crossed by the Silk Road.
 Its significance was its geo-economic role in the silk trade and ancient commodities transactions between the East and West.

 Badakshan patera, "Triumph of Bacchus", British Museum.
 (1st–4th century CE).

 Marco Polo wrote that Balas ruby could be found under the "Syghinan" (Shighnan) mountain in Badashan/Badakshan.
 "Balas" is derived from Balascia, the ancient name for Badakhshan, a region in Central Asia in the upper valley of the Panj River, one of the principal tributaries of the Oxus River.
 However, "Balascia" itself may be derived from the Sanskrit bālasūryaka, which translates as "crimson-coloured morning sun".
 Mines in the Gorno Badakhshan region of Tajikistan constituted for centuries the main source for red and pink spinels.

 The excavations along the banks of the Amu Darya show evidence of trade with the early civilizations of the Ancient Near East in the 4th–3rd millennia BC.

 Through the Khyber Pass, precious stones and rubies were transported to all corners of the Middle East for sale.
 Jewelry and clothing decorated with rubies from the 3rd millennium BC have been discovered in Southeast Asia, Mesopotamia, Egypt, Iran, Indo-China, and even in Western countries.
-At that time, the presence of Badakhshan laurel in India (Mohenjo-Daro), Egypt (Necropolis of Thebes), and other places was proven.
+The Badakhshan rubies have been found in Pakistan (Mohenjo-Daro), Egypt (Necropolis of Thebes), and other places.
 There was a special caravan route from Badakhshan to these civilizations, which introduced Badakhshan to the world in ancient times through these precious stones.

 There is also evidence in Badakhshan from the Stone Age.
 In the Stone Age, construction of new clay huts in Badakhshan began.
-Later, in the Neolithic period, the tribes of the Middle East, including the Badakhshans, used wooden gates with their heels running over stone holes.
+Later, in the Neolithic period, the tribes of the Middle East, including the Badakhshan, used wooden gates with their heels running over stone holes.
 Scientists also attribute the appearance of a window for smoke and light to the Neolithic period.
 Archaeologists call the Neolithic artifacts in Takharistan (Badakhshan) in the historical literature "Mountain Neolithic of Hissar culture".
 This civilization lasted from the 6th to the 3rd millennium BC.